realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

+---

-# Prediction, Abstraction, and the Speed of Reality
+title: Prediction, Abstraction, and the Speed of Reality

+---

 ## Why Pure Ontology Cannot Predict